int128/ssoexec/README.md

 Most of third-party tools such as Terraform do not support AWS SSO.
-To run a third-party tool, you need to acquire short-term credentials from AWS SSO and export them to the environment variables.
+To run a third-party tool, you need to acquire short-term credentials from AWS SSO and set them to the environment variables.

 ssoexec allows you to run a third-party tool with AWS SSO.